thebuilder/react-intersection-observer/README.md

 ## Features

 - 🎣 **Hooks or Component API** - With `useInView` it's easier than ever to monitor elements
-- ⚡️ **Optimzed performance** - Auto reuses Intersection Observers instances where possible
+- ⚡️ **Optimized performance** - Auto reuses Intersection Observers instances where possible
 - ⚙️ **Matches native API** - Intuitive to us
 - 🌳 **Tree-shakeable** - Only include the parts you use
 - 💥 **Tiny bundle** [~1.9 kB gzipped][bundlephobia-url]